How to Use MUSE

 If you already have nodes on the canvas, the AI will add to what's there.
 If you want a clean slate, go to More → Clear All before generating.

-In the toolbar at the top of the canvas, click the "Generate from Intent" button (the one with the robot icon).
+In the toolbar at the top of the canvas, click the "Generate Logic Model" button (the one with the robot icon).
 A dialog box will appear.

 Step 3: Describe Your Intervention